khnychenkoav/KotlinEducational/README.md

 #### 💡 For Contributors:
 - Improve guide modules
 - Add test coverage
-- Build new utilities in [`scripts`](https://github.com/khnychenkoav/KotlinEducational/tree/master/scripts)
 - Add new LeetCode problems
+- Add new algorithms
+- Add new Data Structures

 ---